AcreetionOS-Linux/InitialDocumentation/Package_System_Notes/notes.md

 Using Arch Linux PKGBUILD as temporary solution.
 __

-Revisit base at a later time.
+Revisit base and base-devel at a later time.
 This is a package with a large amount of other dependencies inside the package.
 In the meantime, we are leaving the base package using the PKGBUILD from Arch Linux.

 __